msubhodip/msubho-automations/README.md

 - Install java jdk and configure JAVA_HOME as environment variable

 ### How to execute test Locally
- Use the command in terminal/command line :
+ mvn clean install -Dbrowser="chrome" -Denvironment="dev" -Dcucumber.filter.tags="@test1"

- mvn clean install -Dbrowser="chrome" -Denvironment="dev" -Dcucumber.options="--tags @test2"
+ where @test1 is the testcase tag.